Ashok Leyland FAT

-The Ashok Leyland FAT 6×6 is an all-terrain military truck developed and produced by Indian automobile manufacturer Ashok Leyland.
-Designed for towing heavy artillery guns, it will replace the aging fleet of Scania SBAT111S used by the Indian Army.
+The Ashok Leyland FAT is a family of all-terrain military truck designed, developed and produced by Indian automobile manufacturer Ashok Leyland.
+The design is broadly based on Ashok Leyland Super Stallion truck.
+It is primarily used for towing a wide range of artillery guns.
+It will replace the aging fleet of KrAZ-255 and Scania SBAT111S used by the Indian Army.